 |4 course dinner at the Singapore Flyer|

 $250 a head

 *Prices are approximate and based on summer seasonality and are subject to change.

 Singapore Dollars (SGD) are the national currency of Singapore.
 The Australian Dollar has weakened against the Singapore Dollar since the Global FInancial Crisis and has been around parity for the past few years.

 |Year||Average annual exchange Australian Dollar (AUD) to Singaporean Dollar (SGD)|

 *Exchange rates are accurate as of 5 September 2017Back to top

 Which travel cards, debit cards and credit cards are best to use in Singapore?

 Major card brands are widely accepted in Singapore.
-If a merchant insists on applying a credit card surcharge to your purchase, you should consider looking for other alternatives.
-The majority of travel money cards support SGD, which makes these products a viable option for this destination, but they don’t have your name on the front.
+If a merchant insists on applying a credit card surcharge to your purchases, you should consider looking for other alternatives.
+The majority of travel money cards support SGD, which makes these products a viable option for this destination, but they don't have your name on the front.
 This can be an issue if the merchant wants to see your I.D. when you make a purchase over the counter.
-ATMs in Singapore will accept the major brands (Visa, MasterCard and American Express) no problems.
-Compared to other countries, you’re spoilt for travel money choice in Singapore.
+ATMs in Singapore will accept the major brands (Visa, Mastercard and American Express).
+Compared to other countries, you're spoilt for travel money choice in Singapore.